 The IFQ trawl fishery catches a variety of groundfish species, and these species in turn associate with a variety of habitats as adults (Appendix F, (PFMC 2005a)).
 Additional evidence of bottom trawl gear interactions with habitat include the observed bycatch of 3.09 tons of Scleractinia corals in the pre-IFQ LE bottom trawl fishery in 2010 (WCGOP 2012).
-The Seafood Watch criteria require a score of 'severe' for a fishery that uses trawls on cobble, boulder, or deep (>60 m) gravel; this score is applied via a "hard substrate" score for rockfish and arrowtooth flounder.
-The fishery's impact on substrate when primarily fishing for those species only found on soft or mixed soft/hard substrate is less of a conservation concern, and is thus deemed a "moderate" concern.
-This latter score is applied via a "soft substrate" score to all flatfish except rock sole and arrowtooth flounder.
+The Seafood Watch criteria require a score of 'severe' for a fishery that uses trawls on cobble, boulder, or deep (>60 m) gravel; trawling when primarily fishing for those species only found on soft or mixed soft/hard substrate is less of a conservation concern.
+All of the species assessed in this report fall in the latter category.
+Justification: